EthanFalcao/Sentiment-Analysis-in-Financial-Markets/README.md

 - ethanfalcao - Initial work - [ethanfalcao](https://github.com/ethanfalcao)

 ## Project Status
-Describe the current status of the project and any ongoing developments.
+Project may be put in use for the WPI Investing Association in Fall 2024.
+This will be valuable for the club's portfolio management and stock pitches.